obeidjad/drone_project_final/README.md

 This project is designed to be scalable so you can add your own nodes, but you need first to take a look at the official bebop autonomy documentation - [this link](https://bebop-autonomy.readthedocs.io/en/latest/) -

 ### Activating the Node
-Your nodes must inherits from the activation class and pass your nameNode.
+Your nodes must inherit from the activation class and pass your nameNode.

 That's how to do this.